Lefschetz properties of Jacobian algebras and Jacobian modules: Hypersurfaces in , , having sections with many nodes

 Since $C_j$ is irreducible, this implies that $D$ contains the curve $C_j$.
 Note that $D \cdot H'=8$, $C_j \cdot H'=2$ for all $j=1, \ldots ,16$, hand hence $D$ cannot contain all the conics $C_j$.
 This contradiction shows that $I(g)_2=0$, and hence $s(g) \geq 3$. \endproof

 There is a family of nodal hypersurfaces $X:g=0$, in any dimension $n$ and degree $d$, for which the subtle invariant $s(g)$ is known.
-They are the Chebyshev hypersurfaces, see \cite{DStAlex} for their definition.
-The equality
+They are the Chebyshev hypersurfaces $\CC(n,d) \subset \PP^n$, defined as follows.
+For more details see \cite{DStAlex}.
+Consider the $d$-th Chebyshev polynomial